nicky-nym/nicky-nym.github.io/index.md

 > "we're going to develop more urban area in the next 100 years than currently exists on Earth"
 >
-> Paul Romer, Nobel prize-winning economist, New York University.
+> &mdash; Paul Romer, Nobel prize-winning economist, New York University.

 As of 2018, **70 million people** were currently displaced by war, persecution and conflict.
 Of the total, 51 million were Internally Displaced People (IDPs), and 26 million were refugees (including **13 million refugee children**).
 Most refugees live in towns and cities, not rural areas or refugee camps.
 Nearly 4 in every 5 refugees are in displacement situations that have lasted for at least five years.[^displaced]